-The Fair Isaac Company bases your FICO score on the summary of your total credit history.
+The Fair Isaac Company calculates your FICO score on the summary of your complete credit history.
 Most people traditionally have a score of 600, but scores range from 300 to 850.
-Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
-A low score is just that and often means you can't get credit extended to you via a mortgage loan.
-Some of the pieces in reviewing your FICO score are:
+Since we've experienced an economic downturn, however, some people have seen their score lowered after loss of employment, closed credit card accounts, or credit card accounts closed by the lender due to inactivity.
+Some of the factors in determining your FICO score are:

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your FICO score gives lenders an insight into what type of borrower you'd be based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get an acceptable interest rate.
-You can qualify for a loan with a lower score, but the interest paid in the long run could be more than double that of an individual with a superior credit score.
+Lenders want to ensure that allowing you a loan isn't a risk for them.
+Your credit score gives lenders a view of what type of borrower you are solely because of your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a decent interest rate.
+You can qualify for a loan with a lower score, but the interest accumulated over time could be more than double the amount of someone with a stronger FICO score.

-We're used to working with all levels of credit scores.
-Contact us and we can help you get on the right track to the home of your dreams.
+Improving your credit score is the best way to ease into owning a home.
+Call us at 940-483-1090 and we can help you get on the right track to the home of your dreams.

-How do you get a better score?
+How do you boost your credit score?
 Improving your FICO score takes time.
-It can be difficult to make a significant stride change in your credit score with small changes, but your score can improve in a year by keeping tabs your credit report and by wisely using credit.
+It can be hard to make a large-scale change in your number with quick fixes, but your score can improve in a year by monitoring your credit report and by wisely using credit.
 The best way to do this is to know your FICO score.
-You'll improve your credit score by using these helpful hints:
+You'll improve your credit score by using these tips:

 - Even out your debt.
-At first, this doesn't seem like a good idea.
+At first, this doesn't sound like a good idea.
 But, you steer clear of having one card that is maxed out and have your remaining cards at a zero balance.
-It's better to have each of your cards at about less than 40% of their credit limit than to have all of your debt sitting on a single card.
+It's better to have each of your cards at a lower balance than to have all of your debt sitting on a single card.

-- Chain store cards and gas station cards.
-For those who have non-existent credit or less-than-stellar credit, store credit cards and gas credit cards are ways to get credit, increase your credit limits and stay on top of your payments, which will raise your FICO score.
-You should always beware of holding a large balance for more than a couple of months because these types of cards traditionally have a surprisingly high interest rate.
+- Apply for gas cards or store credit.
+For those who have non-existent credit or below average credit, store credit cards and gas credit cards are ways to start your credit history, increase your credit limits and keep up your payments, which will raise your FICO score.
+You should always beware of charging a large balance for too long because these types of cards normally have a steeper interest rate.

-- Keep your cards active.
-Whether you're just getting started with credit, or if you've got older cards, use your cards to make sure your accounts stay active.
-But, pay them off in one or two payments.
+- Keep your cards in rotation.
+Whether you have older cards, or are just getting started with credit, be sure to use your cards to make sure your accounts stay active.
+But, make sure you pay them off in no more than two or three payments.

-Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
-Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
-With the help of Century 21 Judge Fite Company, the loan application process can be a stress-free experience so you, too, can achieve home ownership.
+Knowing the methods you can use to build up your FICO score, you can move toward becoming a homeowner.
+Remember that when you're ready to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid damaging your credit score.
+With the help of Century 21 Judge Fite Company, the loan process is sure to go more smoothly so you, too, can achieve home ownership.

 Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.